Last updated on, adding new screenshots of the subscription-only features of the official WarmShowers app.

 - Download the Starling app and sign up for an account here.

-Photography Apps For Cycle Touring
+Photography & Media Management Apps For Cycle Touring & Bikepacking

-Most new smartphones in 2018 come with absurdly good cameras, sensors, processing algorithms and editing software built-in, so I no longer consider any third party app truly essential in the photography department.
+Most new smartphones come with absurdly good cameras, sensors, processing algorithms and editing software built-in, so I no longer consider any third party app truly essential in the photography department.
 Keeping your photos backed up is another story, however…

 22. Google Photos (Android/iOS)

-Dropbox (Android / iOS)
+23. Dropbox (Android / iOS)

-Other Apps For Cycle Touring
+Other Apps For Cycle Touring & Bikepacking

 AccuBattery will give you detailed stats on your phone’s power consumption, including estimates of how long it’ll currently last with the current fleet of running apps; useful when you don’t know where the next charging opportunity is going to be.

 - Download AccuBattery for: Android

-Sky Map (Android)
+25. Sky Map (Android, free)

-I’ll probably never learn the constellations unless I actually need to navigate by them, but the Sky Map app is great fun when you’re lying out under a starry sky and you want to identify what you’re looking at.
+I’ll probably never learn the constellations unless I actually need to navigate by them, but the (formerly Google-owned) Sky Map app is great fun when you’re lying out under a starry sky and you want to identify what you’re looking at.
 It’s also great for picking out other celestial bodies when they’re visible to the naked eye.

 - Download Sky Map for: Android

-AnkiDroid / AnkiMobile (Android/iOS)
+26. AnkiDroid / AnkiMobile (Android/iOS, free)

-I find it particularly useful for language learning, memorising words, phrases, alphabets, and the like.
-The open platform gives you access to shared, community-created ‘decks’ of cards covering most such topics.
+I find it particularly useful for language learning, memorising words, phrases, letters of new alphabets, etc. The open platform gives you access to shared, community-created ‘decks’ of cards covering most such topics.

 The Android app is free; the iOS equivalent is paid and the revenue supports the broader Anki project.

-A VPN App
+27. One Trusted VPN App